a-rebmann/llms4pm/README.md

 - T-SAD: Given a set of activities that constitute an organizational process and a sequence of activities, determine whether the sequence is a valid execution of the process.
 The activities in the sequence must be performed in the correct order for the execution to be valid.
 Provide either True or False as the answer and nothing else.
+- A-SAD: You are given a set of activities that constitute an organizational process and two activities performed in a single process execution.
+Determine whether it is valid for the first activity to occur before the second.
+Provide either True or False as the answer and nothing else.Y
-- A-SAD: You are given a list of activities that constitute an organizational process and a sequence of activities that have been performed in the given order.
+- S-NAP: You are given a list of activities that constitute an organizational process and a sequence of activities that have been performed in the given order.
 Which activity from the list should be performed next in the sequence?
 The answer should be one activity from the list and nothing else.
-- S-NAP: You are given a set of activities that constitute an organizational process and two activities performed in a single process execution.
-Determine whether it is valid for the first activity to occur before the second.
-Provide either True or False as the answer and nothing else.

 ## Results
 The results of the experiments can be found in the 'eval/' folder.
 They are stored in a .csv file